-As we delve further into the mid to high intermediate zone of proficiency, you will improve your communication skills.
-You will learn to speak and write more accurately in longer, more complex sentences.
-Further develop your presentational skills in French with creative projects such as video blogs.
+As we delve further into the intermediate zone of proficiency, you will improve your communication skills.
+You will learn to speak and write more accurately in longer, more complex sentences in different time frames.
+Further develop your speaking skills in French with creative projects, video chats with your peers and video blogs.
 Express your opinions to others about current events and contemporary issues.
 Watch authentic short films and read articles and stories from all over the Francophone world.
-Read and critically analyze your first French novel, Le Petit Prince.
-To deepen your understanding of French art and history, we will study the artistic movements before and after Impressionism.
-The target for the end of French 4 is the INTERMEDIATE MID/ HIGH level on the ACTFL proficiency scale.
+You will read and critically analyze your first French novel, Le Petit Prince.
+The target for the end of French 4 is the INTERMEDIATE MID level on the ACTFL proficiency scale.